 Apply for Financial Aid

 Students have a variety of financial aid options, including Federal Pell Grants, Federal direct loans and institutional aid.
 It is important that you start the financial aid process as early as possible, so that your file can be completed before classes begin.
+Please read up on Early FAFSA before starting the process.

 Step 1: Complete the Free Application for Federal Student Aid (FAFSA).